GabrielLimardo/technical_assignment/README.md

 3. Start Apache and MySQL through XAMPP.

-4. Once XAMPP is running, access [http://localhost/phpmyadmin/index.php?route=/](http://localhost/phpmyadmin/index.php?route=/) to manage your databases.

-5. Create a new database named `technical_assignment` in phpMyAdmin.

-6. Return to the project root and execute the following command to migrate all necessary tables:
+4. Return to the project root and execute the following command to migrate all necessary tables:
    ```
    php database/migration.php
    ```
    This will set up the database structure with all the required tables.

+5. If for any reason the database `technical_assignment` isn't created automatically, ensure XAMPP is running and then access [http://localhost/phpmyadmin/index.php?route=/](http://localhost/phpmyadmin/index.php?route=/) to manage your databases.

+6. Once in phpMyAdmin, create a new database named `technical_assignment` and do again the `php database/migration.php`.

+This adjustment ensures that users are prompted to manually create the `technical_assignment` database in phpMyAdmin if it wasn't automatically created during the migration process.

 7. After the tables have been created, run the following command to populate the database with predefined users, roles, and transactions:
    ```
    php database/seeder.php